PhilippeGauthier/osmosisinthetrees/content/collections/information/ticket-info.md

     content:
       -
         type: text
-        text: '-> Add an additional $50 to join us for Thursday’s programming - trust us, you don’t want to miss out on Thurday...'
+        text: '-> Add $50 to join us for Thursday’s programming - trust us, you don’t want to miss out on Thursday...'
   -
     type: paragraph
     content: